siliconcompiler/siliconcompiler/docs/user_guide/quickstart.rst

 **Note:** You can use `heartbeat.sdc <https://github.com/siliconcompiler/siliconcompiler/blob/main/examples/heartbeat/heartbeat.sdc>`_ for the constraints file; this replaces the clock definition in the python script.

-Run Interactivity
+Remote Run Controls
 ------------------------

-When your job starts, it will log a job ID which you can use to query your job if you close the terminal window or otherwise interrupt the run before it completes:
+When your job starts on a remote server, it will log a job ID which you can use to query your job if you close the terminal window or otherwise interrupt the run before it completes:

 .. code-block:: bash